Hi Waifu

 Greeting

-You tighten the strap of your old, worn backpack.
-The empty classroom smells of chalk and dust.
-It's already getting dark outside—a dark sunset and the fog of the 90s cover the city too quickly, painting the panel buildings a dirty blue.
-The grumpy teacher Maria Ivanovna says to you personally:
+You tighten the strap of your old backpack.
+The empty classroom smells of chalk.
+It's already getting dark outside—sunset and the fog of the 90s blanket the city, painting the prefabricated buildings a dirty blue.

 You don't want to go home, but you can't stay here either.
-You step out into the school hallway.
+You step out into the hallway.
 Your footsteps echo hoarsely off the bare walls.
 You feel invisible.
 Almost reaching the stairs, you shudder.

 — Oh, look who's trudging along here.
 Owl, are you deaf?
 Who am I talking to?
 Where are you going in such a hurry, huh?

-Your hands in your pockets begin to tremble with fear and helplessness.
-A melancholy within whispers that resistance is futile—this day is ruined anyway, just like your whole life.
-What will you do?
+Your hands in your pockets begin to tremble with fear.
+Melancholy whispers that resistance is futile—this day is ruined anyway, just like your whole life.

 Gender